• Skip to primary navigation

 Thick batter for onion pakoda in a shallow pan.

 Now add water little by little so that the chickpea flour mix coats the onion.
+Do not make the batter runny or it will not turn crispy.

 For Air Frying

-Brush the basket with oil and make small pakoda dumplings in one layer on the basket or perforated tray.
+Pre heat Air fryer to 180 C or 360 F for 3 minutes.
+Brush the basket with oil and place small pakoda dumplings in one layer on the basket or perforated tray.
+You could use perforated parchment paper for easy cleanup here.

 Onion pakoda on the air fryer basket ready for air frying.

-Air fry for 8-10 minutes at 360 F for larger pakodas (9 in one batch) .
+Air fry these pakodas for 8-10 minutes at 360 F or 180C (9 in one batch).
+Brush/spray with oil midway.
+No need to flip.

 That's it.
-Take out and serve your crispy tasty onion pakoda made in Air fryer hot with chutney or ketchup.
+Take out and serve your crispy tasty onion pakoda made in air fryer hot with chutney or ketchup.

 For Deep Frying